Nolan-McKenna/RESTful-Microservice/README.md

 To test Fibonacci sequence, add "_/fib?length=NUM_" to the URL, where NUM is the length of the Fibonacci sequence.

+To test the Config route, add "_/config_" to the URL.

 **Learning Journey:**

 When working on this assignment, I first chose what language to work in.
 I have been exposed to Flask in the past, so decided on Python with Flask.
 While researching implementations I came across Flask-RESTx, which is designed to easily build REST APIs.
 It also makes it convenient to integrate SwaggerUI.